 Investment in new Affordable Homes

-Just over £8 million in grant has been approved by the CA Board to date to deliver 12 schemes, with another a further £31 million approved to projects as loan investment which will be repaid to the programme and establishes a recycling fund.
+Just under £8 million in grant has been approved by the CA Board to date to deliver 12 schemes, with another a further £31 million approved to projects as loan investment which will be repaid to the programme and establishes a recycling fund.

 122 homes have Started on Site to date.